 How does one feel when the bombs are crashing all around?
 I PRAYED I tell you and I was trembling like a damned leaf and once it lasted 1.5 hours and I thought of you and Deane and our life and what this all was.
 The window panes were rattling and some fell out.
 And in Pisa when the .240s were flying over every night at 8.15 or 10.15 or 12.15.
 We had that to look forward to every night.

-After the war ended, Keller was part of a smaller group of Monuments Men who stayed in Europe to oversee the restitution of stolen work of art.
+After the war, Keller belonged to a smaller group that stayed in Europe to oversee the restitution of stolen art.
 According to the Monuments Men Foundation,

 During that time they played instrumental roles in rebuilding cultural life in the devastated countries of Europe by organizing temporary art exhibitions and musical concerts.